-A place to think, to feel, to return.
+a place to think, feel, and return.

-Here, I write from lived moments —
+I write from real moments.

 recent Reflections